 (6) selective routing - will automatically route a predetermined geographical area to a PSAP serving that area regardless of municipal and wire center boundary alignments.

 (7) All enhanced 911 systems must be configured so as to disallow subsequent search of the address data base.

 HISTORY: 1991 Act No. 245, Section 1; 1996 Act No. 459, Section 50; 2006 Act No. 317, Section 5, eff May 30, 2006; 2008 Act No. 335, Section 8, eff June 16, 2008; 2010 Act No. 135, Section 2, eff July 1, 2011.

 SECTION 23-47-30.
 System plan.

-(A) A local government which seeks funding for a 911 system shall submit to the Division of Information Resource Management (DIRM), South Carolina Budget and Control Board, a 911 system plan for review and approval.
-The plan shall conform to the planning guidelines set forth in this chapter, guidelines promulgated by DIRM, and meet the requirements of current tariffs applicable to the 911 system.
+(A) A local government which seeks funding for a 911 system shall submit to the Revenue and Fiscal Affairs Office, a 911 system plan for review and approval.
+The plan shall conform to the planning guidelines set forth in this chapter, guidelines promulgated by the Revenue and Fiscal Affairs Office, and meet the requirements of current tariffs applicable to the 911 system.
 The plan must include:

 (1) the type of 911 system desired for the local government including the type of equipment to be used and the associated costs;

 (2) the location of the PSAP and the county or municipality agency or organization responsible for operating the PSAP;

 (3) a listing of those public safety agencies whose services will be available through the 911 system;